 In 2016, we organised a fundraising, Bollywood-themed ball which raised £26,000 for the Teenage Cancer Trust, the charity that works so hard to support young people with cancer.
 We can’t change the world but, with your help, we can make a difference.

 To find out more about our charity work, or to get involved, call the Oakham Office today on 01572 759759.

 The St. James’s Place Charitable Foundation, founded in 1992, is the charitable arm of the St. James’s Place Wealth Management Group.
 The Foundation is a grant making charity, and funds projects aimed at children and young people, those whose lives have been challenged by illness, disability or disadvantage.
-Over the last 25 years, the St. James’s Place Charitable Foundation has raised and distributed over £93 million, supporting hundreds of charities.
+Over the last 25 years, the St. James’s Place Charitable Foundation has raised and distributed over in excess of £120 million.